Understanding the Return Statement in C Programming

 In C programming, the return statement is used to exit a function and return a value to the function caller.
 The return statement is an essential part of any function that is designed to provide an output after processing.
 It also indicates the end of the function’s execution.

-Let’s explore the concept of the return
+Let’s explore the concept of the return statement in detail.

 What is the Return Statement?